 Do you ever find yourself wanting to go to Texas Roadhouse, just for the rolls?
 Well, now you can make them at home with this delicious recipe that tastes just like the kind at the restaurant.
-If you have a lactose intolerance or dairy allergy, you can make them too — this recipe gives dairy free alternatives for ingredients!)
+If you have a lactose intolerance or dairy allergy, you can make them too — this recipe gives dairy-free alternatives for ingredients!)

-How to you feel about Texas Roadhouse?
+How do you feel about Texas Roadhouse?
 Sometimes, I really, really want to go there.
-Forrest and I always share a meal, we usually have a coupon for a free appetizer, and the meals come with two sides, so we feel pretty full afterwards.
+Forrest and I always share a meal, we usually have a coupon for a free appetizer, and the meals come with two sides, so we feel pretty full afterward.
 While the food is pretty good (though sometimes it’s not as good as I hope it will be), I think the main reason we go there is for rolls.

 I know, it’s kind of silly to go to a restaurant simply because you love the rolls…but if you’ve had Texas Roadhouse Rolls, you’ll understand.
 There’s just something so captivating about their warm, slightly sweet dinner rolls, especially when they are buttered up with the delicious cinnamon butter.